Last updated on November 15th, 2022 at 09:02 am

 - Sending notices of the relevant statutory forms and shareholder resolutions (along with a dated copy of the new articles) to Companies House within the prescribed time limits.

-Your input is required at the parts of the template highlighted in yellow and the wording inside the square brackets which we have included explains clearly the information that should be inserted.
+Your input is required at the parts of the template highlighted in yellow.
+The wording inside the square brackets explains clearly the information that should be inserted.
 You are advised to fill in the wording in square brackets in lower case unless directed otherwise.
 Any figures should be entered in numerical form.
 The brackets should be removed after the amendments are made (so as to produce a ‘final form’ set of new articles).

-These articles are intended as a template only and must be adapted to the particular circumstances of your case.
+These articles are intended as a template only and must be adapted to your particular circumstances.

 Article 1 (Introduction)

-Article 1.1 confirms that the company’s existing articles of association that it was incorporated with shall continue to apply to the company, save insofar as they are varied or excluded by, or are inconsistent with, the new articles.
+Article 1.1 confirms that the company’s existing articles of association it was incorporated with shall continue to apply, save insofar as they are varied or excluded by, or are inconsistent with, the new articles.
 If the company has amended its articles of association since incorporation, amend this article accordingly and insert the date that the company’s most recent/up-to-date articles of association were filed at Companies House.

 Article 2 (Defined terms)